-Use these PowerPoint slides during educational presentations or anywhere in your community with a screen such as waiting rooms, faith-based services, cafeterias, and more or print out and use as flyers.
+Use these PowerPoint slides during online educational presentations or anywhere in your community with a screen such as waiting rooms, faith-based services, cafeterias and more.
+You can also print out and use as flyers.

 #OurHearts eat healthier together.
 Get heart healthy for life by following the Dietary Approaches to Stop Hypertension (DASH) eating plan.
 It can help lower high blood pressure.
 It requires no special foods and provides daily and weekly nutritional goals.
 Support your loved ones in their effort to stick to DASH by doing the following together: pick out recipes to try, go grocery shopping for ingredients, cook heart healthy versions of family favorites, eat the meals you've prepared.

 #OurHearts are healthier when we quit smoking together.
 Smokers are up to 4x more likely to develop heart disease or to have a stroke, compared to nonsmokers.
 But it pays to quit.
 Just 1 year after quitting, your heart attack risk drops sharply.
 Ask your family and friends for support or join a support group.
 Tell your family, friends, and coworkers that you're quitting and you want their help.
 Ask them not to smoke around you.
 They might catch the bug too: Research has shown that people are much more likely to quit if their spouse, friend, or sibling stops smoking.

 #OurHearts are healthier when we work together.
 There's a lot we can do to keep our hearts healthy.
 Even small changes can make a big difference.
 Best of all, connecting with others makes those efforts more successful.
 To help prevent heart disease, we need to: move more, follow a healthy eating plan, reduce stress, improve sleep, and quit smoking.